SJLennon/IBM-i-RPG-Free-CLP-Code/Z_Exp1/ReadMe.md

 # Experimental Stuff
 This is code that may come and go.
-It is usually minimal and may reflect my usual standards and approach.
+It is usually minimal and may not reflect my usual standards and approach.

 ## Protection of SNGCHCFLD & MLTCHCFLD Display File keywords